gabrielbeguren/AlceEngine/Documentation/CLI/cli.md

 ## <ins>Compilation Command</ins>

-This command initiates a compilation of the project using an alias name.
+Initiates the compilation of a project using an alias name.
 There are two compilation methods available for building the project:

 * <ins>__Full Compilation__</ins>: This method includes all files inside the <ins>./Source</ins> folder in the compilation queue.
 It is recommended for releases and major tests.